Communication & knowledge sharing

 4. Use headphones with mic.
 This improves the sound you hear and produce by reducing ambient sound.

-5. Configure Zoom to mute when you join a call, then mute when you are not talking.
+5. Configure Google Meet to mute when you join a call, then mute when you are not talking.
 This effectively removes all the ambient sound.

 6. Use a shared agenda to write notes and decisions as the meeting is happening.